 Many companies have strong Annual Plans but fail to execute on them and miss their targets year after year.
 They know that they are missing something, but they aren’t sure what.
-There are many reasons why nearly half of all companies fail to meet their annual targets, but one of the most important reasons is that they fail to implement a software system to drive company execution.
+There are many reasons why nearly half of all companies fail to meet their annual targets, but one of the most important reasons is that they fail to implement a strategic software system to drive company execution.
 As more employees work from home, they need to have an operating system for the business to stay aligned for the full year.
 It's time to ditch the strategy execution spreadsheet and upgrade to a system that can help your remote teams collaborate around common goals with complete alignment.

 So, how do you know when it's time to leave Excel behind for a more sophisticated KPI dashboard?

-The Top 6 signs you have outgrown spreadsheets to run your business:
+The Top 6 signs you have outgrown spreadsheets to run your business and align your strategy:

 1. You were blindsided by an outcome in the previous quarter.
 Because most things are presented as lists in Excel, it's easy to miss something.
 Either it's buried in a list of 100 other things that aren’t organized in a meaningful way, or it's missing altogether.
 As the complexity of the business increases, the chance for missing